prescottprue/generator-ng6/generators/app/templates/README.md

 ## Installing
 What do you need to run this:
 * `node` or 'iojs' and `npm`
-Once you have those, you should install these globals:
+Once you have those, you should install these global npm packages:
 * `npm i -g browserify`
 * `npm i -g budo`
 * `npm i -g karma`